cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   a polynomial `p` such that `v` are the evaluations of `p` at the first `n` powers of an `n`-th root of unity.
 Note that `n` must be a power of two.

-The size of the subgroup dictates how large interpolated polynomials can be.
+The size of the subgroup dictates how large the polynomials can be.
 It is RECOMMENDED that a generator is chosen with order at least `2**20`.

 The following functions are used to operate with polynomials (over an